AndreAhmed/MicroPhysics/Documentations/HW/3.2_TFT-LCD_Shield-ILI9481/Pin_Connections.md

 - **LCD_RST:** Reset control signal for display.
 - **GND:** Ground connection between display and microcontroller.

 Remember to also connect power supply pins (5V) and potentially the backlight control pin (LED) as needed based on your specific TFT LCD module.
-Ensure proper configuration and initialization of the SPI interface and GPIO pins in your STM32F103C8 code according to the documentation of both the display and the microcontroller.
+Ensure proper configuration and initialization of the SPI interface and GPIO pins in our STM32F103C8 code according to the documentation of both the display and the microcontroller.